Install

 ./scripts/extract_secrets.sh -p

-To manage the LME services, use the following commands:
+To manage the LME services, run the following commands:

 Stop all LME services: